Mentorship Program

 Benefits to mentees:

-• Access to feedback and suggestions from experienced professionals in the field
+• Having an opportunity to learn and gain feedback and suggestions from experienced professionals in the field

 • Meeting and developing professional relationships with colleagues